 - Write our own example policies (based on what other cities are doing) which the council could use in the Local Plan, and talk to the council about them.
 We’ve written housing, climate change and quality places, and transport policies which you can read here.

 - Set up an online letter campaign to help people actually write and sent their Local Plan consultation responses.

 - Come up with other ideas to spread the message wider and get people responding – please email in any ideas you have!

-Here are some examples of attractive high density housing – bear in mind that different people find different things attractive!
+Here are some examples of attractive 70dph and above density housing – bear in mind that different people find different things attractive!

 This is Maida Vale, a very popular area in London full of flats in Victorian buildings.
 It is the most densly populated place in the UK, with 20,000 people living in one square mile.
 200-350 dwellings per hectare!

 Goldsmith Passivhaus council house development in Norwich, Norfolk.
 These terraced houses at a density of 83 dwellings per hectare and are designed to use 70% less energy than most homes to run, and provide cycle access, privacy, private gardens and public space.
 The article here goes into more detail.
 Another more human based one here.
 And this one shows the inside of the homes.

 Alt-Erlaa: massive and very popular social housing in Vienna, Austria.
 We are not proposing massively high rise buildings like this for Leicester, but the stepping on the lower floors allows personal outside space, and the flats contain shared facilities such as swimming pools.
 Leicester could build low stepped flats using some of these ideas.